-A modified backward elimination approach was proposed for feature selection (FS) to eliminate the redundant and irrelevant features from laser-induced breakdown spectroscopy (LIBS) spectra for rapid classification of Chinese archaeological ceramics.
-The major elements (Fe, Ca, Si, Al and Mg) of LIBS spectra in the ancient ceramics identified using the National Institute of Standards and Technology (NIST) database.
-The six different pre-processing methods were used to reduce the error caused by random factors and the influence of various non-target factors on the classification results, which could increase the comparability among the Chinese archaeological ceramics from different dynasties.
-The input features for random forest (RF) model were selected by a modified backward elimination approach and three assessment criteria of sensitivity, specificity and accuracy from full spectra.
-LIBS spectra pre-processed by mean centering with the optimal input feature were used to construct a RF classification model for different dynasty ceramics.
-As indicated by research results, the sensitivity, specificity and accuracy of RF model for the ceramics samples in the test set are 0.9526, 0.9910 and 0.9782, respectively.
-In this sense, available statistics proved excellent performance of Chinese archaeological ceramics classification.
-Compared with the predictive result using RF, VI-RF and SBS-RF models, the sensitivity, specificity and accuracy of a modified SBS-RF model are higher than the results by others.
-The results demonstrate that the proposed algorithm is more efficient to reduce the redundant features, computational time and improve the model performance, and it is a good alternative for rapid analysis in multivariate classification.
+A modified backward elimination approach was proposed for feature selection (FS) to eliminate the redundant and irrelevant features from laser-induced breakdown spectroscopy (LIBS) spectra for the rapid classification of Chinese archaeological ceramics.
+The major elements (Fe, Ca, Si, Al and Mg) were identified in the LIBS spectra of the ancient ceramics using the National Institute of Standards and Technology (NIST) database.
+Six different pre-processing methods were used to reduce the errors caused by random factors and the influence of various non-target factors on the classification results, which could increase the comparability among the Chinese archaeological ceramics from different dynasties.
+The input features for the random forest (RF) model were selected by a modified backward elimination approach and three assessment criteria, namely sensitivity, specificity and accuracy, from full spectra.
+LIBS spectra pre-processed by mean centering with the optimal input feature were used to construct an RF classification model for different dynasty ceramics.
+As indicated by the research results, the sensitivity, specificity and accuracy of the RF model for the ceramic samples in the test set are 0.9526, 0.9910 and 0.9782, respectively.
+In this sense, available statistics proved the excellent performance of Chinese archaeological ceramic classification.
+Compared with the predictive result using RF, VI-RF and SBS-RF models, the sensitivity, specificity and accuracy of the modified SBS-RF model are higher than the results by other models.
+The results demonstrate that the proposed algorithm is more efficient in reducing the redundant features and computational time and improve the model performance.
+In addition, it is a good alternative for rapid analyses in multivariate classification.